Explore even more! Book a second 2022 holiday and save 20% if your second holiday is a river, yacht or ocean cruise of 8 days or more.

 Samarkand’s extraordinary Registan Square is the crowning jewel of Islamic architecture in Central Asia.
 Just the sheer scale of the place is staggering!
 As the capital of Tamerlane’s empire, it benefitted from a huge building programme, supported by the very best artisans from his numerous conquests.
 You won’t miss the 14th-century mausoleums of Samarkand either, which are said to have inspired the Taj Mahal.
 The Gur-e-Amir in particular is a sight to behold, with its striking turquoise dome and beautiful floral-patterned tiles.
 Fittingly, Tamerlane himself was interred here, and we will visit his mausoleum which is still impressive after all these years.

-We depart for home this afternoon, arriving later the same day.
+Today after breakfast we depart for home, arriving later the same day.

 The price of this holiday is per person, based on two people sharing a room.
 Single rooms are subject to availability, at the relevant supplement.
 The price includes: